lamipaul/Ceta-CNNs/README.md

 `python run_CNN_HB.py file1.wav file2.wav -outfn predictions.pkl`

 This script relies on torch, pandas, numpy, scipy, and tqdm to run.
 Install dependencies with pip or conda.
-If a GPU and cuda are available on the current machine, process will run on GPU for faster computation.
+If a GPU and cuda are available on the current machine, processes will run on GPU for faster computation.

 paul.best@univ-tln.fr for more information